 Students: Student Mental Health and Counseling services are included in your Institute fees; you will have no copay, and your health insurance will not be billed.

-Employees and others: : In most cases, employees will be referred to MyLife Services—an employee benefit for faculty, staff, postdoc associates and postdoc fellows, and family members.
+Employees and others: Employees and others will be referred to MyLife Services—an employee benefit for faculty, staff, postdoc associates and postdoc fellows, and family members.
 MyLife Services provides up to four free and confidential counseling sessions per person, per concern, with a licensed mental health professional.
 If you or your family member choose to continue seeing a mental health professional for an ongoing concern after those four sessions, you may use your health insurance coverage, and copayments may be required.